 Evie Wyld grew up in Australia and the UK.
 She is part owner of Review, a small independent bookshop in London.
 Her first novel, After the Fire, A Still Small Voice, won the John Llewellyn Rhys Prize and a Betty Trask Award.
 In 2011 she was listed as one of the Culture Show’s Best New British Novelists.
 She was also shortlisted for the Orange Prize for New Writers, the Commonwealth Writers’ Prize and the International Dublin Literary Award.
 In 2013 she was listed as one of Granta’s Best of Young British Novelists.
 Evie’s second novel, All The Birds, Singing, was published in 2013.
 It was longlisted for the 2014 Stella Prize and the Baileys Women’s Prize for Fiction, and shortlisted for the Costa Novel Prize and the James Tait Black Memorial Prize.
-She is the winner of the 2013 Encore Award, the Jerwood Fiction Uncovered Prize and the 2014 Miles Franklin Award.
+She is the winner of the 2013 Encore Award, the Jerwood Fiction Uncovered Prize, the 2014 Miles Franklin Award and the 2021 Stella Prize.
 Her graphic novel with illustrator Joe Sumner, Everything Is Teeth, was published in 2015.